Projects

 Imagine Wordsworth and Coleridge wandering the streets of Manchester and Lancaster in 2022.
 Whose voices would they hear on those streets?
 And what would they say?

-Refuge From the Ravens rewrites some of Wordsworth’s classic poems into today, using poetry, songs and calligraphy.
-The project will include workshops in Manchester and Cumbria, plus research trips to Grasmere to see the original manuscripts.
-Work from the project will be exhibited at the Wordsworth Grasmere centre and Bury Art Gallery.
+Refuge From the Ravens rewrites some of Wordsworth’s classic poems into now, using poetry, songs and calligraphy.
+The project included workshops in Manchester and Cumbria, plus research trips to Grasmere to see the original manuscripts.
+Work from the project was exhibited at the Wordsworth Grasmere museum and Bury Art Gallery, and will be exhibited at the Houses of Parliament in May 2023.

 The project is supported by the Heritage Fund.
 Our thanks to National Lottery Players.